How to start an online auto parts business

 Using Facebook Ads Manager

 You manage a Facebook advertising program using Facebook Ads Manager.
 Besides Facebook, your Facebook ads can appear on the Facebook Audience Network, including other websites or apps, on Instagram or on Facebook Messenger.
 These are “placements.”

-Best practice for Facebook Ads in 2020 are similar to other online ads.
+Best practice for Facebook Ads are similar to other online ads.
 Have a clear Call to Action (CTA).
 In other words, what do you want the viewer to do when the ad is displayed?
 What is the benefit to the viewer?
 If you add a button where do you want the button to lead to?
 Have a specific target in mind for your ads.
 If you’re trying to market your auto parts store online only in your city, use a geographic limitation.

 You should install the Facebook pixel on your website.
 Facebook pixel data lets you make sure your auto parts ads are being shown to the intended audience.
 It also helps you build advertising audiences, which is simply the people you want to target.
 It also lets you take advantage of other Facebook advertising tools such as remarketing (scroll down for more of an explanation on remarketing).